 There are just a few pavement tables outside this Herne Hill gastro-magnet, but if you get one, you’ll enjoy not only the chi-chi ambience of this boutique-lined street but also peerless cooking and spot-on service from a trio whose joint CV includes The Anchor & Hope, St John and Rochelle Canteen.
 Hell, we’d sit out here even in the rain.

 Brixton is a foodie innovator, but Pop – a collection of shipping containers housing food, drink and fashion start-ups (plus a few familiar names) – really keeps the brilliant Village Market on its toes.
 Weave past the bouncers and achingly trendy masses, beer in hand, exploring the foodie offerings as music pumps in the background.
 Who needs festivals?

 With around 150 tables spread across a pair of decks right on the riverfront, Marco Polo’s terrace is a great place to let the kids go free-range while you relax and watch the Thames flowing past.
 Some of the tables have heaters, some umbrellas, so arrive early and pick the best spot (you can also book terrace tables in advance).

 Outdoor dining in west London

-This relaxed and relaxing little Greek bistro near Notting Hill’s Gate cinema has ten tables on its sweet first-floor terrace, which is open only during the summer months, when parasols and heaters are deployed as needed.
-The menu is a celebration of Greek meze, from dips and stuffed peppers to grilled octopus and spicy sausage.
-If a heavy downpour strikes, the owners will herd outdoor diners into one of two indoor function rooms – which might put as much of a dampener on the occasion as the rain.
+This relaxed Greek bistro near Notting Hill’s Gate Cinema has a smattering of tables on its sweet first-floor terrace, which is open only during summer, when parasols and heaters are deployed as needed.
+Be warned: in heavy downpours, the owners will herd outdoor diners into one of two indoor function rooms (which can kill the mood somewhat).

 Carry on the outdoor dining